georgetown-cs-edu/chirpy/README.md

 This homework assignment is worth 200 points, split evenly between the design document (100 points) and the implementation (also 100 points).

+### Design document

+Potential deductions include, but are not limited to:
+* -15: incorrect format.
+The design document should be saved as a Markdown file and be called DESIGN.md.
+* up to -30: core functionalities are not described.
+The design document should describe the mechanisms for each of the major functions of the service, even those that are NOT required for Part II (the implementation).
+* up to -15: omissions in the DAO
+* -15: no mention of how state (e.g., list of users) will be maintained
+* -10: no mention of how cookies are used

+### Implementation

+Potential deductions include, but are not limited to:
+* up to -50: does not successfully implement required functionality
+* up to -10: failure to adhere to class coding guidelines